hyperledger/besu-docs/docs/Reference/Accounts-for-Testing.md

 ## Genesis File

 To use existing test accounts, specify the accounts and balances in a genesis file for your test network.
-For an example of defining accounts in the genesis file, refer to [`dev.json`](https://github.com/PegaSysEng/pantheon/blob/master/config/src/main/resources/dev.json).
+For an example of defining accounts in the genesis file, refer to [`dev.json`](https://github.com/hyperledger/besu/blob/master/config/src/main/resources/dev.json).

-Use the [`--genesis-file`](Pantheon-CLI/Pantheon-CLI-Syntax.md#genesis-file) command line option to start Pantheon with the genesis file defining the existing accounts.
+Use the [`--genesis-file`](CLI/CLI-Syntax.md#genesis-file) command line option to start Besu with the genesis file defining the existing accounts.